A Closer Look at This Skill Proficiency Rating System

-Brothers Stuart and Hubert Dreyfus proposed the model in 1980 in an 18-page report based on research done at the University of California, Berkeley.
-The model focuses on four mental functions: recollection, recognition, decision, and awareness and how they vary at each level of expertise.
+Brothers Stuart and Hubert Dreyfus proposed the model in 1980 in an 18-page report based on research at the University of California, Berkeley.
+The model focuses on four mental functions: recollection, recognition, decision, and awareness, and how they vary at each level of expertise.
 Each time a mental function matures, the individual’s level of expertise rises.
-The Dreyfus brothers believe that in order to obtain the level of master, one first must progress through the lower levels of expertise.
+The Dreyfus brothers believe that to obtain the level of master; one first must progress through the lower levels of expertise.
 It is important to note that the model is based on learning a skill, not a profession.

 How Can The Dreyfus Model Support Competency Development in an Organization?

-The beauty of the Dreyfus Model is that it works for both hard and soft skills development making it an ideal addition to any organization’s competency framework.
+The beauty of the Dreyfus Model is that it works for both hard and soft skills development, making it an ideal addition to any organization’s competency framework.
 By implementing it in CABEM’s Competency Manager, your learners will know exactly where they stand at any point in time along their learning journey and can accurately self-assess against baselines with clear expectations for specific skills and/or the requirements for their role overall.
-It provides those in oversight positions such as Managers or SME’s, an easy yet effective tool to perform on the job, quantitative assessments from their laptop, tablet, or mobile phone by putting clearly defined goals and expectations as well as reference materials for each skill level right at their fingertips.
+It provides those in oversight positions, such as Managers or SMEs, an easy yet effective tool to perform on-the-job quantitative assessments from their laptop, tablet, or mobile phone by putting clearly defined goals and expectations and reference materials for each skill level right at their fingertips.

 Learning any new skill is a long, challenging, yet rewarding journey.
-Understanding the Dreyfus Model gives organizations a powerful tool for systematically progressing through skills and techniques that are crucial to the job.
-Combined with a competency management system, like Competency Manager, a business can become unstoppable!
+Understanding the Dreyfus Model gives organizations a powerful tool for systematically progressing through skills and techniques crucial to the job.
+A business can become unstoppable with a competency management system, like Competency Manager!

-CABEM offers a Proficiency Rating Systems in CABEM’s Competency Manager with the Dreyfus Model as the default system in new instances.
+CABEM offers a Proficiency Rating System in CABEM’s Competency Manager with the Dreyfus Model as the default system in new instances.
 Contact CABEM for expert assistance in designing and implementing a competency framework, schedule a demo, or learn more about using the Dreyfus Model and custom proficiency ratings.
 Let us assist you with capturing experiential learning and assessments to develop your workforce and prove competency for compliance.
-If you would like to learn more, please visit our website and schedule a call today.
+If you want to learn more, please visit our website and schedule a call today.